gvwilson/sensibleadventures/cloudherd/reboot.md

     - Notices Little Gas feeding one the wrong way
     - Goes in to correct him (shows how she bosses kids around)
     - A couple of goofs escape as Noxy and Little Gas squabble
-    - Thokmay catches one by the tail
+    - Thokmay whistles at them to call them
     - Both immediately round on him, knocking him to the ground
-    - Noxy: "You never, ever touch a goof's tail"
+    - Noxy: "You never, ever whistle at a goof"
   - Then past the tunnel
     - Really just a hollow in the wall, three strides in all directions
     - Bamboo grill on the front so that traders can store things